aiegoo/documentation/pages/product2/p2_sample1.md

 In any of the above cases, the Sky-Drones team would be glad to slightly or deeply customize hardware to fit the customer's requirements.

 ## software deployment options
-Software Deployment Options
+### Software Deployment Options
 Learn more about the different options of running Sky-Drones software

 - Quick and easy start
 Sky-Drones software comes free with the hardware.
 You can use the most advanced ready-made hardware and a free comprehensive set of SmartAP GCS + Sky-Drones Cloud software package.
 UAV manufacturers can use all Sky-Drones software (including Sky-Drones Cloud) within their hardware absolutely for free

+- Sky-Drones Platform On-Premise
+Deploy the platform on your server and use it privately.
+You can your own Sky-Drones Cloud!

+### Software customization and integrations
-- Sky-Drones Platform On-Premisehttps://youtu.be/_d3SZ3LBoeUour requirements and custom integrations with your IT systems.
+The Sky-Drones team implements software customizations according to your requirements and custom integrations with your IT systems.

-White-label options are available too.  for more details.
-Your custom drone software ​[smartAP_Airlink](https://docs.sky-drones.com/airlink) has cutting-edge equipment and system software.
+#### Your custom drone software

+​[smartAP_Airlink](https://docs.sky-drones.com/airlink) has cutting-edge equipment and system software.
 It allows you to enable drones for advanced scenarios involving AI and connectivity features.
 The following options are available: